BuckeyeSoftware/rex/doc/STYLE.md

 ((x + 1) * 2) / 0.5     // valid
 ```

-Always put a space proceeding the closing paranthesis of a statement expecting
+Always put a space proceeding the closing parenthesis of a statement expecting
 a scope.
 ```c
 if (x){  // invalid